 - The Family Room is available for families two days per week for ten hours total at each of our program locations.

-- The Family Room always provides evening and weekend times that are typically outside of DHS’ available hours.
+- The Family Room always provides evening times that are typically outside of DHS’ available hours.

 - The Family Room provides supervised family time, but more critically, the program provides birth parents with modeling, guidance, education, and encouragement as they learn to safely and lovingly parent their children.